deepanshs/mrsimulator/docs/api_py/methods/stvas_api.rst

 Satellite-transition variable-angle spinning (ST-VAS)
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-The following classes are used in simulating satellite-transition variable-angle spinning spectrum correlating the frequencies from the satellite transitions to the central transition frequencies.
+The following classes are used in simulating a satellite-transition variable-angle spinning spectrum correlating the frequencies from the satellite transitions to the central transition frequencies.
 The :math:`p` and :math:`d` pathways for the ST-VAS methods are